 Change Your Dog’s Diet

 Some studies have shown that diets with higher levels of L-Tryptophan–the stuff that makes you sleepy when you eat too much turkey–and other nutrients may help reduce stress in dogs.
 While changing your dog’s diet won’t cure anxiety, it can help reduce stress when used along with other methods.
+Talk to your veterinarian about dietary changes before you make them.

 Take your dog for a long walk before the action starts.
-Tiring your dog out will help him rest easier and maybe even sleep through some of the anxiety-causing noises.
+Tiring your dog out will help them rest easier and maybe even sleep through some of the anxiety-causing noises.
 Exercise also stimulates the production of serotonin, the same chemical that makes you feel good after a workout.
 This will help reduce fearful reactions and eliminate some of that nervous energy.

 If all else fails, you may want to take a trip to the vet to see if there are any recommended medications your dog can take to reduce anxiety.
 Make sure you thoroughly investigate any medication for risks and side effects.
 Some are given daily to treat anxiety, while others are given only at the time of a stressful situation.
 Make sure you know what you’re doing.
 Medication may not be right for every dog, but it definitely helps for others.